meta-prompting/meta-prompting/README.md

 ## CR Agent Assistant v0.1 based on `Meta Prompting`

-See `./cr-agent-assistant-v0.1.md` for a minimalist implementation based on OpenAI Assistant API.
+See `./cr-agent-assistant-v0.1.md` for a minimalist implementation based on OpenAI Assistant API as a System Message.

 - please visit [https://chat.openai.com/g/g-L3a4ZCIHx-cr-agent-v0-1](https://chat.openai.com/g/g-L3a4ZCIHx-cr-agent-v0-1) for an online demo.